 The average adult can survive without water for about three days in extreme conditions (such as sun exposure or physical exertion) and as much as one week under normal conditions (indoor temperatures without exertion).

 For a child left in a hot car, the time is much less.
 In extreme conditions our bodies can lose over a liter of water per hour via perspiration.
 For anyone with pre-existing health issues, lack of water can cause problems much sooner than three days.

 Again, lack of water impairs your ability to complete tasks that are critical for your continued survival.
 Fresh water is a critical resource on a daily basis for the average adult to remain coherent and capable of physical activity.
 Fresh water at regular intervals is even more critical for children, elderly, and the disabled.

 Dangers of Dehydration

-You can replenish body fluids somewhat with other liquids such as milk, juice, or the syrups in canned fruit or water in canned vegetables.
+You can replenish body fluids somewhat with other liquids such as milk, juice, coconut water, or the syrups in canned fruit or water in canned vegetables.
 Avoid alcohol at all costs as it causes increased urination and increases the rate of dehydration.
-The recommended amount of water intake is at least 64 ounces per day and in a post-SHTF scenario where your body is being pushed to its physical limits makes drinking water even more important for you to remain healthy.
+The recommended amount of water intake is at least 64 ounces per day and in a post-SHTF scenario where your body is being pushed to its physical limits, drinking water regularly throughout the day is even more important for you to remain healthy.